jl-sit-cs/jl-sit-cs.github.io/README.md

 ## Problem Statement
-How might we encourage citizens and visitors to collect more sighting data to improve their understanding and educate about their characteristics while maintaining efficient scientific records?
+How might we encourage botanic friends and visitors to collect more sighting data to improve their understanding and educate about their characteristics while maintaining efficient scientific records.

 ## Technologies Used
+- Hyper Text Marketup Language
+- Cascending Spreadsheet
-- HTML/CSS
+- Javascript
 - iNaturalist API (if applicable)

 ## Contributors